This article was written before the coronavirus outbreak. An article specific to COVID and anxiety is here.

 The way the brain responds to danger – or perceived danger – (usually called fight or flight) means you might not realise how anxious you were until after your symptoms have eased.

-It’s not that it wants to stop you from going in to open spaces for example, by telling you “it’s better to stay indoors”.
-It’s simply referencing the past to determine what kept you ‘safe’ the last time you felt like this – even if it turned out there was no danger at all.
+The brain isn’t your enemy , even though at times it may feel that way.
+It simply references the past to determine what kept you ‘safe’ the last time you felt like this – even if it turned out there was no danger at all.

-The good news is, now that we know about neuroplasticity, your brain can develop new coping strategies to rely on.
-This means your brain can learn to distinguish more healthily between what is real and perceived danger, and consider alternative, more positive ways to cope.
+The good news is, now that we know about positive neuroplasticity, your brain can develop new coping strategies to rely on.
+This means your brain can learn to distinguish more healthily, between what is real and perceived danger, and consider alternative, more positive ways to cope.

 This might be creating a positive plan of action which may include setting manageable goals, or identifying things you know helps you when tackling a difficult situation.
 It might also include finding or accessing suitable support and creating a well-being plan that focuses on self-care.

 You might, for example, decide to leave some space in your diary for after you’ve done an activity you know increases your anxiety.
-If you recognise that meeting a friend in a public place takes its toll on you, then knowing you can lay down when you get home if you need to, or that you will ‘treat’ yourself to something later whether it’s a warm bath or just some quiet time, can make all the difference.
+If you recognise that going out takes its toll on you, then knowing you can lay down when you get home if you need to, or that you will ‘treat’ yourself to something later whether it’s a warm bath or just some quiet time, can make all the difference.

 Teaching yourself to recognise your early warning signs can also help you recognise if more anxiety than is helpful is creeping in.
 This might look like your hands start visibly shaking or you just can’t think straight.